pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/14-non-power-multiplex-stabilization-under-constraint.md

 A symmetric relationship would require dismantling the very hierarchy that terminates regulation.
 Equality reintroduces ambiguity.
 Ambiguity reactivates mortification risk.
 For stability to hold, the object must remain elevated, unreal, or unreachable.

 This is why PM-OCAC structures may appear warm, relational, or attentive while remaining structurally incompatible with intimacy.
 The pathology lies not in intent, but in necessity.
-The object must remain a completion surface—not a partner.
+The object must remain a completion surface - not a partner.

 ### The Mirror of the Classic Envy Cycle